 We are Laughing Aloud Allowed™ and warmly welcome you to our site.
 Here you will find out more about the link between laughter, positive emotional wellbeing and mental health

 Catherine started all this!
 She trained as a Laughter Yoga leader in 2018 and Tom joined her a year later.
-We have been laughing ever since, but not the usual laughter.
+We have been laughing ever since!, but not just the usual laughter.

-Catherine has a background in psychology and is currently studying for her Masters in Positive Applied Psychology focusing on coaching and positive psychological interventions.
-Her dissertation is on Laughter.
-Tom reinforced his coaching career in 2016 when he undertook a Level 5 ILM coaching course based on neurochemistry.
-He has also has experience in businesses and public sector.
+Tom has a Masters in Business Administration and reinforced his coaching career in 2016 when he completed a Level 5 ILM coaching course using applied neurochemistry.
+He is experienced in leadership, management and coaching.

 We have both done a lot of other things, including raising four children.
 When we came across Laughter Yoga, introduced by Dr Madan Kataria in 1995, it didn't take long to make the link between laughing, positive psychological interventions and neurochemistry, and the impact on wellbeing and mental health..